DynamiX-Labs/mission-control/README.md

 *   **Audio Broadcaster** distributes demodulated audio from internal demodulators to:
 *   **Data Decoders** (AFSK) for signal decoding
     *   **UI Audio Stream** for live monitoring in browser

-> **Note:** The signal processing components (demodulators, broadcasters, decoders) were developed with assistance from Claude AI (Anthropic) to handle complex DSP algorithms.
-These components are clearly marked in the source code and are licensed under GPL-3.0 like the rest of the project.

 ## IQ Recording & Playback

 Ground Station includes comprehensive IQ recording and playback capabilities using the [SigMF (Signal Metadata Format)](https://github.com/gnuradio/SigMF) standard: